florian6973/class_collapse/README.md

 ### Class collapse highlight on circle

-To run the script about the class circle study, you can just run the file `scripts/cc_circle.py`
+To run the script about the class circle study, you can just run the file `scripts/cc_circle.py` with Python.

 ### Using $L_{spread}$ on datasets